The rise of stock buybacks, now and over the last 30 years, is both a symptom and a cause of the high-profit, low-wage corporate sector we see today.

 The Trump tax bill of 2017 was sold as something that would “trickle down” to workers.
 But after the bill went into effect, instead of investing in workers, research & development, or new technology, US companies overwhelmingly chose to enrich their C suites and wealthy investors.
 Companies from Comcast to Boeing poured over a trillion dollars into stock buybacks, at the same time as they announced layoffs and decreased investments in their companies.
 In fact, Bank of New York Mellon, the only bank reported to have taken the bill at its word, increased workers’ wages and technology investments after the tax bill, only to see investors penalize their stock price by 4% the next day.

 As the biggest beneficiary of the tax bill, Wells Fargo alone bought back over $40 billion of its own stock, at the same time as it laid off over 700 workers and defrauded millions of customers in dozens of illegal practices.

-Buybacks even play a role in the tragic crashes of two Boeing 737 MAX planes.
+Buybacks even play a role in the tragic 2018 and 2019 crashes of Boeing 737 MAX planes.
 Boeing executives spent the company’s reserves on $20 billion in stock buybacks instead of research and testing.
-Rather than take responsibility for a faulty anti-stall system, Boeing officials, along with the head of the Federal Aviation Administration and several Republican Congressmembers, blamed the 737 MAX crash alternately on “foreign pilots” and bird strike.
+Rather than take responsibility for a faulty anti-stall system, Boeing officials, along with the Trump-appointed head of the Federal Aviation Administration and several Republican Congressmembers, then blamed the 737 MAX crash alternately on “foreign pilots” and bird strike.